OpenSciViz/cloud/README.md

 11. The newly created iptables file lacks all annotations/comments; these should be merged into the new file from the backup.

-12. Our cs_mysql.sh bash script defines some convenient bash functions, run: init_db
+12. Our cs_mysql.sh bash script defines some convenient bash functions (dbinfo, drop_db, dump_db, etc.) run:

+  * init_db

-13. init_db ensures there is a mysql cloud db-account, and /etc/cloudstack/management/db.properties contains the proper db-account and passwords
+13. Init_db ensures there is a mysql cloud db-account, and /etc/cloudstack/management/db.properties contains the proper db-account and passwords.

+  Note if one wishes to re-do the initial DB configuration, simply stop the management-server and re-init the DB via:

+  * service cloudstack-managegment stop

+  * dump_db to save the current db to /var/tmp/*mysql

+  * drop_db to delete the cloud DB

+  * init_db to create the cloud DB schema and set db.properties

 14. There is no equiv. agent setup script for /etc/cloudstack/agent/agent.properties; this must be hand edited